mcekwonu/pyBOS/README.md

 - skimage

-# References:
+# Further reading:
 The detailed description of algorithm can be found in:
-`Wildeman, S. Real-time quantitative Schlieren imaging by fast Fourier demodulation of a checkered backdrop.
-Exp Fluids 59, 97 (2018).` https://doi.org/10.1007/s00348-018-2553-9
+Wildeman, S. Real-time quantitative Schlieren imaging by fast Fourier demodulation of a checkered backdrop.
+Exp Fluids 59, 97 (2018). [paper](https://doi.org/10.1007/s00348-018-2553-9)